US stocks lose ground in uneven trading to open December

 Fed Chair Jerome Powell said Wednesday that the central bank could begin moderating its pace of rate hikes as soon as December, when its policymaking committee will hold its next meeting.
 The Fed, though, has been very clear about its intent to continue raising interest rates until it is sure that inflation is cooling.

 The Fed has raised its benchmark rate six times since March, driving it to a range of 3.75% to 4%, the highest in 15 years.
-Wall Street expects as much and expects the benchmark rate to reach a peak range of 5% to 5.25% by the middle of 2023.
+Wall Street expects the benchmark rate to reach a peak range of 5% to 5.25% by the middle of 2023.

+A big concern for Wall Street has been whether the Fed can tame rates without sending the economy into a recession as it hits the brakes on economic growth.
+Businesses are seeing demand fall for a wide range of goods as inflation squeezes wallets and analysts generally expect the U.S. to dip into a recession, even if it is mild and short, at some point in 2023.

+“What turns mild recessions into deep economic scarring is the buildup of excess, and we don’t have a bubble this time,” said Katie Nixon, chief investment officer for Northern Trust Wealth Management.